 If you’re on the lookout for a generator that has a more gentle impact on the environment, then look no further than a gasless generator.
 Perhaps you’re concerned about the potentially harmful impact diesel- and petrol-power generators have on the environment.
 Because solar power generators use renewable energy, they don’t produce harmful emissions.

-There are many types of solar power generators available on the market that deliver varying degrees of power.
+There are many types of solar power generators available on the market that deliver varying degrees of power output.
 In this particular review, we’ll focus on a smaller generator that can meet basic electrical needs, such as charging electronics, running a few lights and powering small appliances.

 - 1 Paxcess 100-Watt Portable Generator Power Station

 - 2 What Is a 100-Watt Solar Generator?